LUXTACO/ProtonMailGen/README.md

 ## Features

-This are the current features included in the loader!
+This are the current features included in the program!

 - Proxy Compatibility
 - Visual Feedback